 Furthermore, glidings are not set in stone.
 They don’t follow rules.
 So I will record what sounds good to me at this time – another French person coming from a different background may not agree with me…

-The way someone speaks is a matter of personal preference, social class, context, region, age… The same person may apply more slang and glidings when among friends, speaking casually, than when being in a job interview.
+The way someone speaks is a matter of personal preference, social class, context, region, age… The same person may apply more slang and glidings when among friends, speaking casually, as when being in a job interview.

 Age is also a big condition: young people tend to apply more glidings and use more slang when they speak than adults.